ms-van3t-devs/ms-van3t/README.md

 This script will download ns-3.33 and install this framework.
 The folder `ns-3.33` will remain linked to this GitHub repository (not to the vanilla ns-3.33 one), allowing you to more easily develop updates and possibile contributions to *ms-van3t*.

 * Configure `waf` to build the framework with `<ns3-folder>./waf configure --build-profile=optimized --enable-examples --enable-tests (add here what you want to enable)"` - The usage of the optimized profile allows to speed up the simulation time

+* **Important**: If you are compiling ms-van3t on Ubuntu 22.04 LTS or later, you need to specify, when calling `./waf configure`, also the `--disable-werror` flag

 * Build ns3:
 `./waf build`